 The Q8 is one of seven new SUV models currently under development at Audi and scheduled for launch before the end of the decade.
 It joins the Q2, updated Q3 and new Q5, a new Q1 and Q4, and the all-electric Q6, which was previewed by the Audi e-tron quattro concept at the 2015 Frankfurt motor show.

 Audi's intensive focus on SUV models follows worldwide sales figures that revealed every third car sold by the Ingolstadt brand hails from its existing line-up of Q models.

-The Q8 will be a sister model to the Q7 and share its mechanical package.
 The new flagship SUV will come with an extended range of petrol, diesel and hybrid powertrains.
-These include a secret new plug-in petrol-electric system that is being developed in partnership with Porsche and is claimed to give the Q8 an all-electric range of up to 31 miles.
+At the entry level will be a 3.0-litre TDI, while at the top of the range will be a secret new plug-in petrol-electric system.
+The electrified powertrain is being developed in partnership with Porsche and is claimed to give the Q8 an all-electric range of up to 31 miles.